elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Arrow functions not having an arguments variable simplifies code, avoids confusion with multiple arguments objects, and encourages using rest parameters for handling multiple arguments.
+</div><br />
-  <div><strong>Interview Response:</strong> Yes, arrow functions can be used in decorators to reduce code size.
+  <div><strong>Technical Response:</strong> Yes, arrow functions can be used in decorators to reduce code size.
 You can pass the arguments variable in a wrapper because arrow functions do not bind to the arguments object.
 This behavior gives you the ability to reduce code and write simple abstractions in JavaScript.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />